quii/learn-go-with-tests/why.md

 - Automated tests
 - Feedback loops

 I am going to focus on refactoring.
-It's a phrase that get's thrown around a lot "we need to refactor this" - said to a developer on their first day of programming without a second thought.
+It's a phrase that gets thrown around a lot "we need to refactor this" - said to a developer on their first day of programming without a second thought.

 Where does the phrase come from?
 How is refactoring just different from writing code?